Trademark Infringement: What You Need to Know—Whether Accusing or Accused

 3. In Relation to Goods or Services

-The mark must be utilized in relation to the products or services that the trademark is registered for.
+The mark must be utilised in relation to the products or services that the trademark is registered for.

 Reach out for expert advice